moradiya-neel/threat-hunt-azuki-breach-saga/part-3-bridge-takeover/README.md

 **Analysis:**

-The attacker discovered and exfiltrated `KeePass-Master-Password.txt`, which contains the master password for the KeePass password database.
+The attacker discovered and exfiltrated `KeePass-Master-Password.txt`, which contains the master password for the KeePass password database (`Azuki-Passwords.kdbx`).
 This represents a catastrophic security failure - storing a password manager's master password in a plaintext file alongside the database completely defeats the purpose of using a password manager.

 With both the KeePass database and its master password, the attacker now has access to all credentials stored within, potentially including:
 - Corporate application credentials